ventz/openconnect-gui-menu-bar/README.md

 This file is the "script" that interacts with BitBar.
 Place it in your bitbar scripts folder (I have chosen:
-~/Documents/private/bitbar-plugins/), and edit it/follow these steps:
+~/Documents/bitbar-plugins/), and edit it/follow these steps:

 ### First - Update your sudoers file with:

+You can create a `/etc/sudoers.d/openconnect` file which contains:
 ```
-osx-username ALL=(ALL) NOPASSWD: /usr/local/bin/openconnect
+mac-username ALL=(ALL) NOPASSWD: /usr/local/bin/openconnect
-osx-username ALL=(ALL) NOPASSWD: /usr/bin/killall -2 openconnect
+mac-username ALL=(ALL) NOPASSWD: /usr/bin/killall -2 openconnect
 ```

+Please note that `mac-username` is not a literal, but the actually the 'whoami' username for OS X/Mac OS.

 ### Second - Make sure your openconnect binary is here:
 ```